-If the volume of promotion is applied to the means mobilized in the follow-up projects, one can observe the following: These 86 feasibility studies were subsidized with approximately $\in$ 700,000.
-Subsequently, this volume of promotion is confronted with approximately five created R&D-employments and about $\notin 2.5 - 2.9$ Mio. induced project investments, of which $\notin 0.55$ -0.65 Mio. are induced research expenditures.
+If the volume of promotion is applied to the means mobilized in the follow-up projects, one can observe the following: These 86 feasibility studies were subsidized with approximately $\leq$ 700,000.
+Subsequently, this volume of promotion is confronted with approximately five created R&D-employments and about $\leq$ 2.5 - 2.9 Mio. induced project investments, of which $\leq$ 0.55-0.65 Mio. are induced research expenditures.